 The minimum standoff distance for new construction and additions to existing buildings to the installation perimeter is 20 ft.
-(6 m) \1 when there is 30 ft.
-(9m) of clear zone or greater outside the perimeter.
-Provide a minimum aggregate standoff of 50 feet (15 m) inclusive of the clear zones outside and inside the installation perimeter.
-For example, if an installation has an established inner clear zone of 20 ft.
-(6 m) but the outer clear zone is 20 ft.
-(6 m) wide, the standoff distance to the installation perimeter must be 30 ft.
-(9 m) wide.
+(6 m).
 Where there is no clear zone outside the perimeter, the minimum standoff distance is 50 ft.
 (15 m).

-For buildings that are outside an installation perimeter, use UFC 4-020-01 to establish project requirements.
-Where UFC 4-020-01 determines project specific Design Basis Threat and Level of Protection, design the project for the resulting standoff distance in accordance with APPENDIX B. /1/
+For buildings that are outside an installation perimeter, use UFC 4-020-01 to establish the Design Basis Threat, level of protection and resulting standoff.